kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 ### User identification across several applications

-There are some restrictions regarding identifying a single user between several applications on the iOS platform.
-Since the use of the device´s UDID was deprecated in 2011, this framework obviously does not use that method to identify users, because it may cause applications to be rejected in the Apple App Store review process.
-Other hardware-based identifiers, such as MAC address, have the same risks.
+There are many restrictions regarding identifying a single user between several applications on the iOS platform.
+In previous versions of the SDK, shared keychains were used to achieve this.
+This is no longer possible due to privacy restrictions in recent iOS versions.

-The result of this is that several apps can no longer use a unified identifier for a user, which means he/she will be treated as different users on the server.
-However, there is one exception for this:
-Applications that are developed by the same team and uses the same bundle seed, can still use the same identifier for a single user across applications and identify this user as one.

-In order to achieve this, the framework can use the iOS keychain to store a particular ID for a user.
-However, for this to work you need to set up your applications in a particular way.
-Please see the setup-section for more information on this.

 Migration guide
 --------